conveyal/scenario-editor/docs/glossary.md

 ### transport network

 A routable network with transit and road layers, built by a specific version of R5.
 The transit layer is built from a GTFS bundle and the road layer is built from the OpenStreetMap network associated with a region.

+### baseline network

+The baseline network is the transport network (i.e. street network plus a GTFS bundle) without any associated modifications.
+It is a useful point of comparison during analysis and a starting point for most modifications.

+### region

+The region is the rectangular area used for accessibility analysis.
+It should geographically contain any scheduled transit services and network modifications.

+### project

+A project is means of associating scenarios and modifications with a particular GTFS bundle.
+A project is associated with only one bundle which cannot be changed after it is created.

+### modification

+A modification is an alteration of some kind made to scheduled transit services. e.g. the removal of a line, a rerouting, a new service etc. These must be applied in scenarios to be used in analysis.

+### scenario

+A scenario is a set of modifications packaged together.
+For example you might create a scenario, called "proposed service cuts" in which several modifications reduce service separately on lines A, B and C.

 ### trip pattern